Aretha Franklin Sings the Great Diva Classics: Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Aretha Franklin Sings the Great Diva Classics has an average score of 66 based on nine reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Aretha Franklin Sings the Great Diva Classics has an average score of 66 based on nine reviews, indicating "generally favorable reviews".
 Rolling Stone journalist Will Hermes called the album a "delightful covers set" that showed that "Aretha can still step into the pop world at whim with total authority."
-Steve Morse, writing for The Boston Globe, noted that "Divas are everywhere these days, but there’s still only one Aretha.
+Steve Morse, writing for The Boston Globe, noted that "Divas are everywhere these days, but there's still only one Aretha.
 At age 72, Franklin can still shut down the competition with a breathtaking, gospel-trained grace and power."
+New York Daily News editor Jim Farber found that "luckily, Franklin [...] acts more like a jazz singer, scatting and vamping her way through vocals that are ravenous and free, adventurous and loony.
+To her, these songs aren't destinations.
+They're vehicles for her to improvise and strut."
+Jon Pareles from The New York Times called Aretha Franklin Sings the Great Diva Classics a "fun album [of] a beloved voice applied to proven hits."

+Financial Times editor Ludovic Hunter-Tilney noted that "the energy is heartening – but the results are mixed.
+Franklin pushes herself too hard in the more forceful passages of singing, a shrill edge entering her voice."
 Entertainment Weekly critic Tim Stack found that while Franklin "delivers a rollicking take on Adele's 'Rolling in the Deep'," the "covers of other lady icons — Chaka, Barbra, Etta — feel dated or ill-conceived.
 It all plays like the official soundtrack to Gay Pride 1977."
-Allmusic editor Andy Kellman wrote that "if there's one positive thing that can be said about the results, it's that Aretha sounds like she had a ball.
+AllMusic editor Andy Kellman wrote that "if there's one positive thing that can be said about the results, it's that Aretha sounds like she had a ball.
 The energy she put into these versions helps make up for the vocal shortcomings and audible use of Auto-Tune.
 She could have played it simple and straight, yet she clearly enjoyed the recording process, from melismatic accents to an abundance of personalized touches [...]
 Some of the creative moves are very questionable."
+In his reviews for The Daily Telegraph, Neil Mccormick concluded.
+"From the digitally tampered cover photo to the suspicion of digitally tampered vocals, this attempt to turn back the clock reeks of fakery and self-delusion."

 Commercial performance

-Aretha Franklin Sings the Great Diva Classics debuted at number 13 on the Billboard 200 in the United States, selling 23,000 copies in its first week.
-The album is her 38th top 20 album.
-The album also debuted at number 3 on Billboards Top R&B/Hip-Hop Albums chart. and one on Billboard's R&B albums charts.